Brazilian cities deny media reports that they used expired COVID-19 shots | Health

 Expired vaccine doses can be less effective.
 In Africa, a number of countries have found themselves with batches that have passed their shelf life sparking a debate over extending expiry dates.
 In May, Malawi destroyed nearly 20,000 doses that had expired.
 Brazilian President Jair Bolsonaro has so far declined to take a vaccine and has sowed doubts about inoculations, pushed unproven miracle cures and underplayed the severity of a pandemic that has killed over a half a million Brazilians.

 According to the report, the expired vaccines came from batches imported from India by the public Fiocruz biomedical institute, or acquired through the Pan American Health Organization (PAHO).
-Neither the Health Ministry, Fiocruz nor PAHO immediately responded to requests for comment.
+Neither the Health Ministry, nor PAHO immediately responded to requests for comment.
 The Serum Institute of India, which made the shots, also did not immediately reply.
+Fiocruz said it did not produce any expired shots.

 The AstraZeneca vaccine is one of the two dominant COVID-19 shots in Brazil, alongside China's CoronaVac.